+Where;

-CM; specific GHG emissions of a material in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2e/kg]
+CM means the specific GHG emissions of a material in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2eq/kg]

-CM,FF; specific GHG emissions of a material calculated with the CFF in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2e/kg]
+CM,FF means the specific GHG emissions of a material calculated with the CFF in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2eq/kg]

-CM,RCM; specific GHG emissions of a material calculated with the RCM in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2e/kg]
+CM,RCM means the specific GHG emissions of a material calculated with the RCM in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2eq/kg]

-CM,MBBM; specific GHG emissions of a material calculated with the MBBM in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2e/kg]
+CM,MBBM means the specific GHG emissions of a material calculated with the MBBM in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2eq/kg]